-In addition to a stem cell-based CRC origin model, a few studies have also indicated the roles of differentiated cells in serving as the cell of origin for the disease.
+In addition to a stem cell-based CRC origin model, a few studies have indicated the roles of differentiated cells in serving as the cell of origin for the disease.
 Like the ISC to colorectal CSC model, most of these studies also indicate that genetic events combined with environmental factors can favor the development of CRC.
 A loss of APC in the tuft cells accompanied by microenvironmental disturbances was found to induce colonic tumors[49].
-Moreover, transgenic mice models have shown that intestinal epithelial cells can also dedifferentiate into tumor-initiating stem cells under the influence of enhanced Wnt and the inflammatory nuclear factor-κB signaling pathway[50].
+Moreover, transgenic mice models have shown that intestinal epithelial cells can also dedifferentiate into tumor-initiating stem cells under the influence of enhanced Wnt and the inflammatory nuclear factor-kappa B (NFκB) signaling pathway[50].
 Alternatively, accumulation of mutations such as KRASG12D that activates inflammatory signaling, accompanied with a loss of APC that results in the activation of Wnt pathway, yielded similar tumor initiation from the differentiated cells[50].
 Taken together, the studies indicate that while CRC can have a stem cell (primary) or a non-stem cell (secondary) origin, the contributing factors include accumulation of mutations as well as environmental factors to confer a functional advantage for the development and progression of the tumor.

 INFLUENTIAL PATHWAYS REGULATING THE COLORECTAL CSCs

 There exists a molecular network surrounding the complex development of CSCs associated with CRC, and they are only recently emerging.
 Deciphering this network will not only improve our understanding of the role of stem cells in the origin and pathogenesis of CRC but rather will also provide better therapeutic avenues to deal with the malignancy.
-Although several signaling pathways have been implicated, notable ones that have been found to play crucial roles in the growth and functional maintenance of CSCs include the Wnt, Notch and Hedgehog and the bone morphogenetic protein (BMP) pathways.
+Although several signaling pathways have been implicated, notable ones that have been found to play crucial roles in the growth and functional maintenance of CSCs include the Wnt, Notch and Hedgehog, and the bone morphogenetic protein (BMP) pathways.